Embracing Your Shadow Side

 - Victim pattern - we may unknowingly want sympathy, love, and/or attention, by holding onto and sharing our victim stories with others.
 We may feel a sense of ease in believing we're a victim, because then we have no reason to push ourselves out of our comfort zone.

 - Shame - we feel like there is something wrong with us, like we are defective.
 When left unhealed, shame can lead to feelings of unworthiness, depression and addictive tendencies.
-Shame projected outwards can look like humiliation and bullying - which is how the shame cycle continues.

 - Controlling behaviours – such as trying to manipulate others so we can get what we want.
 This can be done in a very subtle way and we may believe that we're just trying to help a loved one, when we're actually trying to control them.